 Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.

-Yes o No x
+Yes □ No ⊠

-Indicate by check mark whether the registrant: (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports); and (2) has been subject to such filing requirements for the past 90 days.
-Yes x No o

-None (Title of class)

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes x No o

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act.
-(Check one):

-Large accelerated filer

-X

-Accelerated filer

-0

-Non-accelerated filer

-0

-Smaller reporting company

-0

-Emerging growth company 0

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.
-0

-Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
-7262(b)) by the registered public accounting firm that prepared or issued its audit report. x

-If securities are registered pursuant to Section 12(b) of the Act, indicate by check mark whether the financial statements of the registrant included in the filing reflect the correction of an error to previously issued financial statements.

-Indicate by check mark whether any of those error corrections are restatements that required a recovery analysis of incentive-based compensation received by any of the registrant's executive officers during the relevant recovery period pursuant to §240.10D-1(b).

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
-Yes o No x

-The aggregate market value of voting and non-voting common equity held by non-affiliates on June 30, 2022, the last business day of the registrant's most recently completed second fiscal quarter, was approximately \$2.20 billion, based upon the closing sales price of the common stock as reported on the New York Stock Exchange.
-Shares of common stock held by executive officers and directors have been excluded from this calculation because such persons may be deemed to be affiliates.
-This determination of affiliate status is not necessarily a conclusive determination for other purposes.

-APPLICABLE ONLY TO REGISTRANTS INVOLVED IN BANKRUPTCY

-PROCEEDINGS DURING THE PRECEDING FIVE YEARS:

-Indicate by check mark whether the registrant has filed all documents and reports required to be filed by Section 12, 13 or 15(d) of the Securities Exchange Act of 1934 subsequent to the distribution of securities under a plan confirmed by a court.
-O Yes O No

-APPLICABLE ONLY TO CORPORATE REGISTRANTS:

-The registrant had outstanding 628,585,600 shares of common stock as of February 21, 2023.

-DOCUMENTS INCORPORATED BY REFERENCE

-Portions of the registrant's Proxy Statement for the 2023 Annual Meeting of Stockholders are incorporated herein by reference in Part III of this Annual Report on Form 10-K to the extent stated herein.
-The registrant's Proxy Statement will be filed with the Securities and Exchange Commission within 120 days of the registrant's fiscal year ended December 31, 2022.
+Securities Exchange Act of 1934 during the preceding 1 2 months (or for such shorter period that the registrant was require requirements for the past 90 days.
+Yes $\boxtimes$ No $\square$ Regulation S-T (§232 itted electronically every Interactive Data File required to be 2.405 of this chapter) during the preceding 12 months (or for su such files).
+Yes $\boxtimes$ No $\square$ ıch smaller reporting company, or an emerging growth cor rge accelerated filer, an accelerated filer, a non-accelerated filer mpany.
+See the definitions of "large accelerated filer," "accelerated the company" in Rule 12b-2 of the Exchange Act.
+(Check one) erated Large accelerated filer $\boxtimes$ Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company k if the registrant has elected not to use the extended transition accounting standards provided pursuant to Section 13(a) of the effectiveness of its internal contro l over financial report a report on and attestation to its management's assessment of the sarbanes-Oxley Act (15 U.S.C) repared or issued its audit report. ⊠ the Act, indicate by check mark whether the financial statement of an error to previously issued financial statements. ts of ections are restatements that required a recovery analysis of gistrant's executive officers during the relevant recovery period đ Indicate by check mark whether th ne registrant is a shell company (as defined in Rule 12b-2 of the Act).
+Yes □ No ⊠ business day of the registrant's mo the closing sales price of the comm by executive officers and directors ost recently completed mon stock as reported s have been excluded: ommon equity held by non-affiliates on June 30, 2022, the last disecond fiscal quarter, was approximately \$2.20 billion, based on the New York Stock Exchange.
+Shares of common stock he from this calculation because such persons may be deemed to be cessarily a conclusive determination for other purposes. eld APPLICAE BLE ONLY TO REGI STRANTS INVOLVED IN BANKRUPTCY PRO OCEEDINGS DURIN G THE PRECEDING FIVE YEARS: all documents and reports required to be filed by Section 12, 13 at to the distribution of securities under a plan confirmed by a confirmed b APPLICABLE ONLY TO CORP ORATE REGISTRAN NTS: The registrant had outstanding 628 3,585,600 shares of con nmon stock as of February 21, 2023.
+DOCUMENTS INCO ORPORATED BY REFERENCE reference in Part III of this Annua l Report on Form 10-I 3 Annual Meeting of Stockholders are incorporated herein by K to the extent stated herein.
+The registrant's Proxy Statement within 120 days of the registrant's fiscal year ended December

+Table of Contents